flying-sheep/bibfmt/README.md

 options:
-  -h, --help            show this help message and exit --version, -v         display version information -i, --in-place        modify infile in place
+  -h, --help            show this help message and exit --version, -V         display version information -i, --in-place        modify infile in place
   --drop DROP           drops field from bibtex entry if they exist, can be passed multiple times

 Formatting:
   -b, --sort-by-bibkey  sort entries by BibTeX key (default: false) --indent INDENT       how to indent the entries.
-                        Specify e.g. `4` for 4 spaces or `tab` (default: 2 spaces)
-  -d {braces,quotes}, --delimiter-type {braces,quotes}
+Specify e.g. `4` for 4 spaces or `tab` (default: 2 spaces) --align ALIGN         align the fields to maximally this number of columns (default: 14) -d {braces,quotes}, --delimiter-type {braces,quotes}
                         which delimiters to use in the output file (default: braces {...}) --doi-url-type {unchanged,new,short}